Giving young people a say on health services

 NHS England has a Youth Forum, made up of 25 young people from all over the country, who have a passion for improving health services for young people.

 The Youth Forum gives a voice to young people to express their thoughts on the health issues that matter most to them.
-It works directly with NHS England, Public Health England and Department of Health enabling the Forum to have a real impact on the health services that young people use.
+It works directly with NHS England, Public Health England and the Department of Health enabling the Forum to have a real impact on the health services that young people use.

-You can find the peer reviewed study paper on the NHS Youth Forum which was carried out by the University of Hertfordshire.
+You can find the peer-reviewed study paper on the NHS Youth Forum which was carried out by the University of Hertfordshire.
 It is free to access.

 The current issues the Youth Forum is working to tackle include: